Prateek-5567/Git-Github/README.md

-# Focus on notes1 to notes5
+# Focus on files with notes in their prefix of name.
 -> other files were needed to revise commands may ignore them initially...